How To Select An EHR Vendor

 - Poor performance – such time-gobblers as difficulty in entering data, frequent crashes, delayed data access and more.

-What Are The Different Types of EHR Software Systems?
+What Are The Different Types of EHR Systems?

 There are 3 different types of EHR software system: web-based EHRs, cloud-based EHRs and SaaS (software as a service.)
-So what type of EHR or healthcare software should you be shopping for?
-We break down the pros and cons of each different type.
+What is the best type of EHR or healthcare software?
+We will examine the pros and cons of each different type.

 Web-based means that the software’s user interface is accessed through an internet browser, i.e. Chrome, Safari, Internet Explorer.
 It’s powerful to open a browser on any trusted computer, log in and access your EHR.
 It really does mean anytime, anywhere – as long as you have internet.